-As of now, Maya Devi temple is an enclosure that covers the ruins of an ancient temple that existed at the same spot.
+As of now, the Maya Devi temple is an enclosure that covers the ruins of an ancient temple that existed in the same spot.
 It is well established through the written records of various Chinese Buddhist scholars who passed through this region.
 Both Fa-Hein and Huan-Tsang have written about this temple.

 Lumbini was declared a UNESCO World Heritage Site in 1997

 The biggest archaeological evidence that supports the identification of this spot as the place of Buddha’s birth is the presence of an Ashoka Pillar along with an inscription identifying this spot as the exact spot of the birth of Prince Siddhartha.
 The Ashoka pillar was installed here in 249 BCE.
 It was still 300-400 years after the birth of Buddha but one can safely assume that oral tradition would have always kept the location of the important spot intact.
 Dr. Fuhrer discovered this Ashoka Pillar in 1896.